 During Business Hours

 If you need to speak with a counselor or if you are concerned about a student and would like to consult with a counselor please call Counseling Services at (808) 675-3518.
 If you would prefer to talk to a counselor in person, you are welcome to walk in for immediate assistance.
-Counseling Services is open Monday thru Friday from 8 am - 5 pm.
+Counseling Services is open Monday through Friday from 8 am - 5 pm.

 After Hours (On-Campus Students)